 Our faculty members are recognized experts with academic and industry experience.
 They conduct research on relevant issues ranging from sustainable tourism to restaurant management and technology.

-A Residents Engaged in Academic Living (REAL) Community brings together students in the College of Merchandising, Hospitality and Tourism who live on campus to enhance academic and social experiences.
-More information about the Merchandising and Hospitality Management Community is at the REAL Communities site .
+A Living-Learning Community brings together students in the College of Merchandising, Hospitality and Tourism who live on campus to enhance academic and social experiences.
+More information about the Merchandising and Hospitality Management Community is at the Living-Learning Communities.

 We sponsor several student organizations that allow you to practice professional engagement and leadership skills.
 Those organizations include student chapters of the Eta Sigma Delta International Honor Society, the Club Managers Association of America, the National Society of Minorities in Hospitality, the Hospitality Sales and Marketing Association and several other international, national and regional organizations.